 Agriculture businesses that are not registered Approved Employers under the PLS or SWP are able to access workers through arrangements with labour hire firms that are registered Approved Employers.

 Agriculture businesses that would like to become Approved Employers can apply to the Australian Government.

 More information is available at:

 If you need urgent assistance finding local workers this harvest season, register your details and one of our Seasonal Workforce Coordinators will contact you.

-Register and list jobs on Working for Victoria
+Register and list jobs on the Jobs Victoria online hub

-Watch the demonstration video to learn how to use the platform and find out how it supports seasonal workforce employers.
+Watch the demonstration video to learn how to use the online hub and find out how it supports seasonal workforce employers.